PrairieLearn/PrairieLearn/rfcs/011-full-gradebook.md

 ## Score Upload

 Assessments marked for score upload cannot be attempted by students.
 Instead, as shown in #3606, assessment instances are created by instructors when uploading scores.
-The `scoreOnly` flag would be available in infoAssessment.json when creating or editing an assessment
+The `scoreOnly` flag would be available in infoAssessment.json when creating or editing an assessment.

 ## Assessment-level grading functions

 Each assessment can be given a `server.py` file which instructors can use to customize how assessments are graded.
+The current grading sproc will be split into two sprocs, one for fetching data and one for writing grades back into the database and logs.

 ## Course-level grading functions